stfc/docker-and-gh-actions-for-ml/docs/2-my-first-feature-branch.md

 git push --set-upstream origin feature/add-happy-birthday-by-date
 ```

 If you now go to your repository in GitLab, you should create a merge request from this new feature branch to the dev branch.
+(If you set the default branch to be dev as per instructions in previous section, then dev should be the default target of your merge requests).

+At this point, if you're working in a wider team, you'll want to assign a designated teammate to review the code and approve it.
+Once it's been approved, you can merge in the changes.

 !!! note
     Even if you're working on your own (i.e. without peer review), it's still a good idea to get into the habit of creating merge requests for features and bug fixes - if nothing else, it gives you an opportunity to add additional comments into the merge request to document your development thought process, which is really valuable going forwards.

 !!! success
-    Congratulations, you've completed your first feature branch!
+    Congratulations, you've completed your first feature branch! :tada: